ellysh/dota2-combo-bots/README.md

 Now only the All Pick draft mode is supported.

+### ITEM_RECIPE

+The `ITEM_RECIPE` sheet describes a list of components to assemble the recipe items.

+These are columns of this sheet:

+* Item - this is a recipe item name to assemble.
+* Components - these are four or fewer components, which are required to assemble the current item.
+If a component is a recipe item too, you should specify the name of this item here instead of its components.

+The bot uses this data in the item purchasing algorithm.
+Thanks to this sheet, you can specify only final recipe items in the item builds.

 ## Contributing

 I will be glad to any help with the development of this project.